ocaml-community/awesome-ocaml/README.md

 ## Compilers and Compiler Tools

 - **Languages and Compilers**:
-  - [caramel](https://caramel.run/) - caramel is a functional language for building type-safe, scalable, and maintainable applications
+  - [Caramel](https://caramel.run/) - Caramel is a functional language for building type-safe, scalable, and maintainable applications.
   - [cDuce](http://www.cduce.org/) - cDuce is a modern XML-oriented functional language with innovative features.
   - [Compcert C Compiler](http://compcert.inria.fr/) - It is a C Compiler supporting most of the ISO C90 and C99 / ANSI C  features.
   - [Eff Programming Language](http://www.eff-lang.org/) - Eff is a functional language with handlers of not only exceptions, but also of other computational effects such as state or I/O.